PsiNikos1/Neural-Network-Classifier/README.md

 Hard-coded a simple neural network for a classic 4 category classifying problem.
 I also hard-coded the forward pass,gradient descent & back propagation algorithms.
 More specific, i created 8000 random points (x1,x2) in a 2D space between [-1, 1].
 Half of them are for testing and half for training.
 Then, i split them into categories and add noise to the trainning set.( Every point has 0.1 probability to change category)
+After training my neural network, i use gradient descent with mini-batches for 700 epochs.